-The homeowner newsletter or neighborhood e-blast is a natural idea for new community groups.
+The homeowner newsletter or neighborhood e-blast is a natural idea for both new and well-established community groups.
 If you think your community association will last more than a few months, you'll want to consider an organized and lively communication program.

 Newsletters immediately spring to mind, but before you start down that road, determine if you have the people, energy, and resources to support writing a homeowner newsletter, whether printed or electronic.
 Consider carefully if the community newsletter really has to be a monthly publication, whether it can be labeled An Occasional Publication as part of its charm, or whether bi-monthly or quarterly will work fine.